He-Man as a gay icon: Gay fandom

 He-Man's homoeroticism and implied homosexuality resulted in the character and show drawing a queer audience when the cartoon first aired, with the character being now viewed as a gay icon.
-(Note: Sources that cite He-Man as a gay icon:) Wired magazine's Lorenzo Fantoni, describing He-Man as a "muscular blonde" who fights with "hairy men and equally muscular enemies", believes the character becoming a gay icon was inevitable.
+(Note: Sources that cite He-Man as a gay icon:) Wired magazine's Lorenzo Fantoni believes that He-Man becoming a gay icon was inevitable, given that he is a "muscular blonde" who fights with "hairy men and equally muscular enemies".
 Author and professor Jarrett Neal described the original cartoon as having featured such "blatant homoerotic imagery [that] Mattel can [receive] credit for captivating an entire generation of gay men"; Neal further stated he identified with Prince Adam and wished to attain the "physicality and confidence of He-Man".
 Men's Health identified gay men as one of the three core groups of adult collectors of He-Man toys, alongside bodybuilders and law-enforcement officers.